solectrus/senec-collector/README.md

 # SENEC collector

-Collect data SENEC photovoltaics and push it to InfluxDB 2
+Collect data from SENEC photovoltaics and push it to InfluxDB 2

 Tested with SENEC.Home V3 hybrid duo
+and Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster)

 ## Build image for Raspberry Pi